lightningrodlabs/rea-playspace/README.md

 > - APPLE_ID_PASSWORD
 >
 > The first two should be set as equivalents of `MACOS_CERTIFICATE` = `APPLE_CERTIFICATE_BASE64` and `MACOS_CERTIFICATE_PWD` = `APPLE_CERTIFICATE_PASS` as found in the following article, which also provides other instruction regarding this: https://localazy.com/blog/how-to-automatically-sign-macos-apps-using-github-actions
+>
+> There is a sixth environment variable which is useful to set, like this: `DEBUG: electron-osx-sign*,electron-notarize*`.
+This allows for useful logging outputs from the signing and notarizing process.
+This env var is set automatically when running on CI, in the "Release" Github Action.